-Food & Beverage 4
+Food & Beverage 3

-The majority of spectators will need to take the escalator or stairs to access their seats, but once upstairs, the walkways are wide and easily accommodate the crowd.
-Each bay is well-marked, making the entry hassle-free, and once inside the arena itself, several features stand out.
-Firstly, the video screen is huge – reportedly the largest indoor screen in the southern hemisphere.
-This is a welcome addition, as many Australian venues are only just now starting to realize the value a large screen can make to the fan experience.
+The majority of spectators will then need to take the escalator or stairs to access their seats.
+Once upstairs, the walkways are wide and easily accommodate the crowd.
+Each bay is well-marked, making the entry hassle-free.
+Once inside, several features stand out.
+Firstly, the video screen is huge.
+Indeed it is reportedly the largest indoor screen in the Southern Hemisphere.
+This is a welcome addition as many Australian venues are only just now starting to realize the value a large screen can make to the fan experience.
 Hanging from the rafters above this are the Kings championship and club legends banners.

 The pre-game introductions are impressive; the “lights out” announcement is a great way to engage the crowd, who respond by holding their mobile phones in the air.
 During the game, the announcer and musical interludes are well done and add to the experience.
 Additionally, there are cheerleaders and a mascot.
 Ushers are stationed at most entrances to the seating area, and are generally friendly and helpful.

-Much of the crowd is decked out in Kings purple and yellow, and fans are loud – there are a number of cheers initiated by the announcer, and the crowd responds to all of them, as well as generally remaining vocal and focused on the game at all times.
-“Go, Kings, Go” is a familiar refrain throughout the game.
+Much of the crowd is decked out in Kings purple and yellow, and is loud.
+There are a number of cheers initiated by the announcer and the crowd responds to all of them, as well as generally remaining vocal and focused on the game at all times.
+“Go Kings, Go” is a familiar refrain throughout the game.
 The atmosphere is infectious and you can’t help but be impressed.
 The Kings have focused on entertainment and their fans obviously agree with what they’re seeing.